Southgate–Lewis House: Robert C. Lambie

-Lambie was famous for his elaborate woodwork, as evidenced by the balustrades, ornate door molding, window molding, finial pendants, and the beautifully elaborate plinth blocks within the Southgate–Lewis House.
-Quoting the State of Texas Legislature: "the Southgate–Lewis Home at the corner of East 12th and Comal Streets in Austin .... [contains] one of the finest staircases in all of Austin".
+Contracted by John Southgate, Robert C. Lambie built the house in 1888, along with his stonemason Francis Fischer.
+Known for his woodwork, Lambie's work on the Southgate–Lewis Home is mentioned in the State of Texas Legislature: "the Southgate–Lewis Home at the corner of East 12th and Comal Streets in Austin .... [contains] one of the finest staircases in all of Austin".